The Vet Whetstone – Terms & Conditions

 Emergency and out of hours policy

 In an emergency please telephone the practice on 020 8368 9798.
-Most emergencies during normal opening hours and or out of hours will be seen and treated by us at The Vet Whetstone.
+Most emergencies during normal opening hours will be seen and treated by us at The Vet Whetstone; these may incur additional charges.
 On some occasions, during out of hours your call to us may be diverted to The Queen Mother Hospital for Animals (QMH) at Hawkshead Lane, North Mymms Herts L9 7TA.

 When your pet is seen at the QMH in an Emergency, fees are charged directly by QMH.

 Repeat examinations and consultations are charged at our standard consultation price.